MOVIE NIGHT FUNDRAISER March 2 at 6:30 at Woodward Middle School.

 The Gear Grinders are co-ed middle school and high school level mountain bike teams open to students at Bainbridge Island Middle and High Schools.
-The team is affiliated with the Washington State Student Cycling League and part of the newly founded Bainbridge Island Mountain Bike Club (BIMC).
+The team is part of the Washington State Student Cycling League and receives financial support from the newly founded Bainbridge Island Mountain Biking Club (BIMBC).
 The League promotes the sport of cross-country riding, both competitive and recreational.
 The League insurance does not cover participation in nonleague races or events.
 We stress team spirit, having fun, being safe, building fitness and skills, and giving back to the community.

 SEASON AND SCHEDULE

 During our rides we focus on skills development, fitness, strength and endurance through a variety of drills and ride locations.

 We begin in January with two trainings every week: Each year, January through mid-June.
 (Races begin in the end of March and end in mid May).
 Parents are responsible for transportation and arranging carpools to and from training rides and races.

 - Friday 3:45p - 4:45p, Spinning classes at Island Fitness begin in January 2018

 - Tuesdays and Wednesdays, 3:30p –5:00p, (starting early February 2018): Grand Forest trails, usually meet at Mandus Olson Road

 - Sundays, 9:00a – 12:30a, Various locations all over the Peninsula, meet at the library for carpool.